poteto/ember-changeset/README.md

 changeset.pushErrors('dogYears.age', 'Too short', 'Not a valid number', 'Must be greater than 2.5');
 ```

-This is compatible with `ember-changeset-validations`, and allows you to either add a new error with multiple validations messages or push to an existing array of validation messages.
+This is compatible with `ember-changeset-validations`, and allows you to either add a new error with multiple validation messages or push to an existing array of validation messages.

 **[⬆️ back to top](#api)**